timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 ```bash
 ask simulate --skill-id <skill-id> --text "open hello world" --locale "en-US"
 ```

+> Note: you can get the skil-id from the developer.amazon.com console.

 4. Change the invocation name of the skill to "Connected Car"<br>
 From your Cloud9 interface, open models/en-US.json and change the ```interactionModel.languageModel.invocationName```.
 Redeploy and test